ant981228/reformat-cites-and-quals/README.md

 You can change the hotkeys by editing the `ReformatQualsCite_Hotkeys.ini` file in the same directory as the executable.
 The file will be created with default values on first run if it doesn't exist.

 You can configure your desired citation style by modifying the system prompt in `reformat_cite.py`.

+You can enable or disable Clod by editing the hotkeys configuration file.

 ## Troubleshooting